Transport in Sierra Leone

 The road from Kenema to Kailahun District.

 There are a number of systems of transport in Sierra Leone, a country in West Africa, which possess road, rail, air and water infrastructure, including a network of highways and several airports.

 Just like Great Britain, Sierra Leone used to drive on the left hand side of the road.
 In March 1971, Sierra Leone had a change-over and started to drive on the right hand side of the road.
-By law, it is forbidden to import and register cars with the steering wheel on the right hand side in Sierra Leone, but the in 2012 the government was failing at enforcing this law.
+By law, it is forbidden to import and register cars with the steering wheel on the right hand side in Sierra Leone, but in 2012 the government was failing at enforcing this law.